 Take a sauce pan and place it on stove top on high heat.

-Add sugar and cardamom and stir to dissolve the sugar.
+Add water, sugar and cardamom and stir to dissolve the sugar.

 Once the water comes to rolling boil, add almond meal and reduce to heat to low/ minimum.